tewidis/Tensor/README.md

 ## Licensing

-Tensor is licensed using MIT?
-GPL?
-Figure this out.
+This project is licensed under the terms of the GNU General Public License v3.0.